yuntaeseo/tp/docs/DeveloperGuide.md

 ### Editing a relationship : `editrel`

-1. **Prerequisite:** Ensure at least one relationship exists (create with `addrel` and confirm with `listrel`). p1 and p2 are valid IDs for the relationship being editted.
+1. **Prerequisite:** Ensure at least one relationship exists (create with `addrel` and confirm with `listrel`). p1 and p2 are valid IDs for the relationship being edited.

 2. **Test case (change description):**
    `editrel p1/1 p2/3 d/my extended family`